LaunchCodeEducation/lchs/src/chapters/data-and-variables/order-of-operations.rst

 Check Your Understanding
 ------------------------

 OK.
-These are the expected order of operations questions.
+Here are the expected order of operations questions.
 Deal with it!

 .. admonition:: Question